 “We missed great opportunities,” he said, citing the way Supreme Court President Esther Hayut was chosen.

 Shaked, seeking to change the system to one based on merit, briefly refused to convene the Judicial Selection Committee until she was given more than one candidate for the committee to consider.
-She eventually backed down after no judge other than Hayut agreed to be a candidate, and Hayut, the most senior justice, was appointed president.
+She eventually backed down after no judge other than Hayut agreed to be a candidate, and Hayut, the senior-most justice, was appointed president.

 “The fact that the Judicial Selection Committee allows itself to be a rubber stamp and authorized the one candidate is a travesty,” Levin said.
 “Other than [Likud] MK Nurit Koren, who courageously refused to participate in this farce, all the members have a hand in this system by which the president is decided before a judge spent even one day on the bench.”